Head of Department - Mr G Lambert

 How does Psychology link to the world of work?

-Many Psychologists work in the health and education services but graduates can be found in applied fields such as business and marketing, human resources, nursing, law, sport and forensic psychology.
+Many Psychologists work in the health and education services but graduates can be found in applied fields such as business and marketing, human resources, nursing, law, and sport.

 Others may apply their skills in other industries or careers which recognise the value of knowledge and skills in this subject such as personnel and the civil service.
 For more information you can visit the British Psychological Society website: www.bps.org.uk

-How does Psychology link the three strands of our core values?
+How does Psychology link to the three strands of our core values?